 He referred to their new diesel-exhaust system which the company claims to enable vehicle manufacturers to reduce emissions of nitrogen oxides (NOx) so drastically that they already could comply with future limits, according to its press release.

 Through a real driving emission-optimized turbocharger, air-flow management system becomes more flexible.
 This means that drivers can drive off at speed without a spike on emissions.
-Moreover, with a sophisticated thermal management system for the diesel engine, the exhaust gases reach the required temperature of 200 degrees Celsius and beyond to ensure optimum NOx conversion.
+Moreover, with a sophisticated thermal management system for diesel engines, the exhaust gases reach the required temperature of 200 degrees Celsius and beyond to ensure optimum NOx conversion.

-Photo by Bosch
+Earth-friendly diesel engines Photo by Bosch

 “Bosch is pushing the boundaries of what is technically feasible,” Denner said.
 “Equipped with the latest Bosch technology, diesel vehicles will be classed as low-emission vehicles and yet remain affordable.”